|Type of medicine||Anticoagulant|

 Important: if you experience any unusual bleeding, speak with your doctor immediately or go to your local accident and emergency department without delay.

 If you experience any other symptoms which you think may be due to this medicine, speak with your doctor or pharmacist.

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 Further reading & references

 - British National Formulary; 63rd Edition (Mar 2012) British Medical Association and Royal Pharmaceutical Society of Great Britain, London

-- Manufacturer's PIL, Phenindione 50 mg tablets; Manufacturer's PIL, Phenindione 50 mg tablets, Mercury Pharma Group, The electronic Medicines Compendium.
-Dated August 2010.
+- Manufacturer's PIL, Xarelto® 10 mg film-coated tablets; Manufacturer's PIL, Xarelto® 10 mg film-coated tablets, Bayer plc, The electronic Medicines Compendium.
+Dated July 2011.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.